 From Sui (589 — 619) to Yuan (1271 — 1368) dynasties, traditional Chinese furniture developed to an advanced level when all types and styles were popularized, and beautiful decorations were widely applied.

 Gradually, furniture became one of the most important representatives of one's social status and artistic taste.

-During this era, different types of low and high furniture coexisted, until high furniture gradually became dominant during the Song Dynasty (960 — 1279).
+Different types of low and high furniture coexisted during this era until high furniture gradually became dominant during the Song Dynasty (960 — 1279).

 Ancient Furniture in the Painting "Night Revels of Han Xizai", by Gu Hongzhong (910 — 980).
 This is the copied version of the Song Dynasty (960 — 1279), preserved in the Palace Museum.

 The Heyday of Traditional Furniture — Ming Furniture

 Ming Dynasty (1368 — 1644) Furniture is respected as the heyday of ancient furniture, with artsy lines, simple shapes, delicate textures, refined decorations, masterful craft skills, and rich cultural values.

 They are great representatives of Chinese traditional furniture and the perfect combination of ergonomic and aesthetic designs.